-The College shall accommodate recognized religious observances of students under existing State directives.
-Provision shall be made for students to complete the following activities when their religious observances interfere with the following: Admission and registration, Attendance in class, class activities, examinations, and official ceremonies, and Class work assignments.
-Students wishing to participate in any recognized religious holiday observances are to let the instructor know, in advance, of their absence.
+The College shall accommodate recognized religious observances of students under existing state directives.
+For students whose religious observances interact with the following activities, the Program will take all reasonable steps to make provisions for the student to complete the activity: admission and registration, attendance in class, class activities, examinations, and official ceremonies, and class work assignments.
+Students wishing to participate in any recognized religious holiday observances are notify the instructor, in advance, of their absence.
 Students will be excused for such absences without penalty.
 Students are responsible for any material covered during their excused absence.
 A reasonable amount of time will be allowed to complete make up assignments.
 Students who believe they have been denied an education benefit because of their religious belief or practice may seek redress as outlined in the Student Grievance Procedures.